Soundwave (Transformers): Toys

-Transformers Animated
+Transformers: Animated

-Transformers Animated Soundwave has a completely different origin story from most other versions of Soundwave.
-Starting off as an Earth-based robot toy, he became sentient after exposure to the Allspark.
+Transformers: Animated Soundwave has a completely different origin story from most other versions of Soundwave.
+Starting off as an Earth-based robot toy, he became sentient after exposure to a key containing the power of the Allspark, which is responsible for creating Cybertronian life.
 Whilst his robot mode still retains elements of his original tapedeck incarnation, more so in his toy form, his alt-mode is now a loudspeaker-equipped Scion xB.
 He also possesses two supporters: Laserbeak, who transforms into an electric guitar he uses for a sonic boom attack, and Ratbat, which becomes a keytar for use in sonic hypnosis.
-His voice, now provided by Jeff Bennett in the United States and Nobuo Tobita in Japan, once again requires a vocoder to create Soundwave's trademark robotic monotone voice.
+His voice, now provided by Jeff Bennett in the United States and Nobuo Tobita in Japan, retains the use of a vocoder to create Soundwave's trademark robotic monotone voice.

 Animated series

-Soundwave was originally a simple robotic toy that Sari got for her birthday, built by Megatron as a part of a plan to take advantage of Sari's careless and repeated use of her Allspark key to continuously upgrade the toy until it serves as a suitable body for Megatron to host.
-However, the excessive usage of the key to enhance Soundwave caused an unexpected side-effect: Developing almost Cybertronian sophistication at an alarmingly increasing rate to the point of becoming self-aware to the point where he refuses to take orders from Sari (or any other human) anymore.
+Soundwave was originally a simple robotic toy that Sari got for her birthday, built by Megatron as part of a plan to take advantage of Sari's careless and repeated use of her Allspark key to continuously upgrade the toy until it serves as a suitable body for Megatron to host.
+However, the excessive usage of the key to enhance Soundwave caused an unexpected side-effect: Developing almost Cybertronian sophistication at an alarmingly increasing rate to the point of becoming self-aware, refusing to take orders from Sari (or any other human) anymore.
 It was by observing the common labor-robots in the city that he concluded that not only robots are superior to humans in every way, but that it's illogical that robots are forced to succumb to their human masters, and it should be the other way around.
-By then, Megatron introduced himself to Soundwave through televisions in a nearby electronics store as his creator "of sorts" to impose unto him his plan to crush the Autobots.
-At first, Soundwave declared this illogical to fight robot-kind until Megatron insisted that they were traitors that upheld the human race's slavery of all robot-kind, convincing Soundwave to ultimately side with the Decepticons with the intent to overthrow all humans and obliterate the robots that protect them.
+By then, Megatron introduced himself to Soundwave through televisions in a nearby electronics store as his creator "of sorts" to impose onto him his plan to crush the Autobots.
+At first, Soundwave declared it illogical to fight robot-kind until Megatron insisted that they were traitors that upheld the human race's slavery of all robot-kind, convincing Soundwave to ultimately side with the Decepticons with the intent to overthrow all humans and obliterate the robots that protect them.
 He used his technology-manipulating speakers to summon all nearby labor-robots to convert them into his new Transformer body while using his stereo-system to spark a robot-revolution against their "human-oppressors."
 All automated forms of public transportation stopped, and the city's labor robots jumped the Autobots when they appeared on the scene.
 After failing to convince Bulkhead into joining him and killing Sari in the name of all robot-kind, it appeared that Bulkhead destroyed Soundwave with a single blow of his powerful wrecking-ball arm, shattering his body into hundreds of pieces.
 However, unknown to the Autobot, his core survived, in the form of a small, almost-invisible media player.